AbishekPonmudi/Threat-intelligence-Platform/README.md

-# Custom Endpoint Detection and Response (EDR) Solution
+# Custom Endpoint Detection and Response (EDR) Solution for windows Environment
+NOTE : THE DOCUMENTATION ARE MENTIONED BELOW , IF DOWNLOAD OR TESTING PLEASE !
+VISIT HERE [installation process](#installation)

 ## Table of Contents
 1. [Overview](#overview)